 * Only political parties represented in parliament are included.
 When a country has legislated quotas in place, only political parties that have voluntary quotas that exceed the percentage/number of the national quota legislation are presented in this table.

 Lithuania does not regulate any gender quotas for the Lower Camera or the Sub-national Level.
-The Social Democratic Party regulates, however, a quota that specifies the necessity of having at least one-third of either sex.
+The Social Democratic Party states that the number of representatives of one sex in all elected party bodies and lists of candidates participating in elections may not exceed 60 per cent (LSDP Statutes).

-- Purvaneckiene, Giedre.
-1999.
+- Purvaneckiene, G. (1999).
 ‘Women's and Gender Equality Issues in the Parliamentary Election Programs of Lithuania's Political Parties.’
 Politics Towards Women and Women in Politics.
 Vilnius: Women's Issues Information Centre. pp. 33-61.

 - Lithuanian Parliament website, http://www.lrs.lt/